 What are The Causes of Teething Fever?

 A number of things are said to cause low-grade fever during the teething period.
-One among them is the inflammation of the gum during the eruption of the teeth.
+One among them is the gum irritation caused by new teeth.
 There is also an excessive production of the saliva, which is thought to go down the gut and loosen the stool.
 The loose stool is not as watery as diarrhea.
-If the infant has many other problems that those discussed below, there is a high chance that the child is sick with another disease that is not related to its teeth.
+If the infant has many other problems that those discussed below, there is a high chance that the child is sick with another disease that is not related to its new teeth.
 In such a case, it is advisable that you see a doctor.